Harishchandragad Trek - Flowers Special Trek

 - Region: Igatpuri, Ahmednagar, Junnar

 - Total time required for climbing: 3 hours uphill climb one way.

-- Harishchandragad trek distance from Pachnai village five kilometres uphill
+- Harishchandragad trek distance from Pachnai village five kilometers uphill

 - Drive from Mumbai: 220 km one way